History of rodeo

-Early history of rodeo
+Early history of rodeo in Mexico

-Rodeo was the Mexican procedure used to select animals from the herds.
-Rodeos come from Charreadas or also known as Mexican rodeo.
-The Mexican rodeo was the first rodeo in history.
-The rodeo consisted of herding cattle from the places where they grazed and concentrating them at a certain point to separate their own from others, sort and brand them, as well as to get them used to the presence of humans and prevent them from becoming too wild.
-The word rodeo, besides designating the action of encircling the cattle, also designates the site itself where the cattle will be placed and the cattle itself; therefore rodeo also signifies the cattle that have already been subjected to the rodeo.
-In other words, it refers to them being tamed.
-In its most primitive original form, the rodeo was meant to enclose wild cattle, prevent them from running amok and cause destruction, prevent them from going wild again by accustoming them to the presence of humans and protect them from cattle rustlers.
-The rodeo becomes the cattle's natural home in the wild.
+The rodeo was originally a Mexican procedure that consisted in herding the cattle from the places where they grazed until they were led and concentrated in a specific point which was also called "rodeo" in order for the cattle barons to separate their own from others, count them, brand them and select them, as well as to accustom them to the presence of man, prevent them from becoming too wild and protecting them from rustlers.

 The first rodeo ordinance was passed and implemented by Viceroy Luís de Velasco on October 16, 1551, but only for the Toluca Valley and surrounding areas in Central Mexico.
 Faced with the rapid increase of cattle, the indigenous people who were being affected complained.
 Viceroy Velasco received the news that the crops of the natives of the towns of the Matlatzinco Valley (today the Valley of Toluca) had been affected by the cattle and ordered that no more animals be kept on the ranch than could be sustained on their own on the granted lands.
 In turn, he ordered that there be enough vaqueros to carry out periodic rodeos and prevent cattle from invading the crops.
 The ordinance stated: